Kejia/umi/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/umi.svg)](https://clojars.org/umi)

 # umi

-a clojure lib for semantic web owl reasoning
+This is a clojure lib for reasoning about semantic web owl ontologies, based on Hermit.